scentellegher/scentellegher.github.io/_posts/2021-03-23-great-circle-distance-pyspark.md

 subtitle: How to compute the great-circle distance between two GPS points with PySpark without using UDFs.
 categories: programming
 img:  # Add image post (optional)
-tags: [pyspark, spatial data, programming] # add tag
+tags: [pyspark, spatial data, programming, great-circle distance, haversine distance] # add tag
 ---

 Suppose we want to compute the distance between millions of GPS points (lat, lon) with PySpark.